Our knowledge of orthopaedics. Your best health.

 Nonsurgical Treatment

 Physiologic genu varum.
-Although physiologic genu varum does not require active treatment, your doctor will want to see your child every 6 months until the bowing has resolved.
+Although physiologic genu varum does not require active treatment, your child's doctor may want to examine your child periodically to ensure that the bowing goes away.

 Rickets.
-If your child has rickets, your doctor will refer you to a metabolic specialist for medical management, in addition to regular orthopaedic follow-up.
+If your child has rickets, the doctor will likely refer your child to a metabolic specialist for medical management, in addition to regular orthopaedic follow-up.
 The effects of rickets can often be controlled with medication.

 Surgical Treatment

 Physiologic genu varum.
-In rare instances, physiologic genu varum in the toddler will not completely resolve and during adolescence, the bowing may cause the child and family to have cosmetic concerns.
-If the deformity is severe enough, then surgery to correct the remaining bowing—usually by guided growth—may be needed.
+In rare instances, physiologic genu varum in a toddler will not completely go away, and during adolescence, the bowing may cause the child and family to have cosmetic concerns.
+If the deformity is severe enough, your child may need a surgical procedure called "guided growth" to correct the remaining bowing.

 Blount's disease.
-If bowing continues to progress in a child with infantile Blount's disease despite the use of a brace, surgery will be needed by the age of 4 years.
+If bowing continues to progress (worsen) in a child with infantile Blount's disease despite the use of a brace, the child will need surgery by the age of 4 years.
 Surgery may stop further worsening and prevent permanent damage to the growth area of the shinbone.

 Older children with bowed legs due to adolescent Blount's disease require surgery to correct the problem.